Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

+\textbf{3.
+Opportunistic Bypassing.} Sometimes, a request {\em R1} that should be put in a batch according to the resource quota allocated to its queue, may fail to get admitted to the batch because there is not enough idle GPU memory to store its adapter---even after \system{} evicts all idle cached adapters.
+In such case, without proper action, the queue is unable to use its allocated resource quota.
+However, it may happen that a younger request {\em R2} in the same queue uses an adapter that is either already loaded in the Chameleon Adapter Cache or is small enough to fit in the remaining space of the cache.

+To address this case, Chameleon implements an {\em Opportunistic Bypass} mechanism, whereby {\em R2} is put in the batch for execution, bypassing {\em R1}.
+This mechanism improves system throughput by allowing more requests to be processed without waiting for cache space to become available.
+However, repeated bypassing can lead to request starvation.
+Consequently, Chameleon first predicts how soon will the memory needed by {\em R1} become available, and how long will {\em R2}'s execution take.
+Then, Chameleon allows {\em R2} to bypass {\em R1} only if the former is longer than the latter.

+Unfortunately, predictions may turn out to be wrong.
+Hence, if, before {\em R2}'s execution completes, Chameleon finds enough free memory on the GPU (including the memory used by {\em R2}) to execute {\em R1}, it squashes {\em R2} for later re-execution.
+In our experiments, we see at most 5\% of requests getting squashed.
+Note that these scenarios can only happen when the GPU memory is entirely consumed by running requests and no idle adapters are cached.
+Thus, eviction policies do not apply here.

-\myparagraph{Determining the Number of Queues} The efficiency of \system{} Scheduler depends on the number of used queues.
-Too few queues may cause head-of-line blocking when there is a high variability in request sizes, while too many queues can result in load imbalance and underutilized queue resources when requests are homogeneous due to the resource fragmentation.
-To decide the optimal number of queues, Chameleon Scheduler uses a method based on \emph{K-Means clustering}.
+\myparagraph{4.
+Determining the Number of Queues} The efficiency of the Chameleon Scheduler depends on the number of used queues.
+Too few queues may cause HoL blocking when there is a high variability in the request sizes within a queue, while too many queues can result in load imbalance and underutilized queue resources due to resource fragmentation.
+To decide on the optimal number of queues, the Chameleon Scheduler uses \emph{K-Means clustering}.
 Given the distribution of request sizes, the scheduler computes K-Means clustering for values of K ranging from 1 to $K_{max}$.
-The intuition is that requests similar in size will be grouped within the same cluster and requests from different clusters are different enough to require separate resources.
-The scheduler calculates the Within-Cluster Sum of Squares (WCSS) for each configuration and picks K that yields minimal WCSS as the optimal number of queues.
-For practicality, we set the maximum number of queues, $K_{max}$, to four to keep queue management overheads tolerable.
+With K-Means clustering, requests similar in size are grouped within the same cluster, and requests from different clusters are different enough to require separate resources.
+For each value of K, the scheduler calculates the Within-Cluster Sum of Squares (WCSS), and picks the K that yields minimal WCSS as the optimal number of queues.
+We set the maximum number of queues, $K_{max}$, to 4 to keep queue management overheads tolerable.